Cuniculture: Conformation shows

 Showing rabbits is an increasingly popular activity.
 Showing rabbits helps to improve the vigor and physical behavior of each breed through competitive selection.
 County fairs are common venues through which rabbits are shown in the United States.
 Rabbit clubs at local state and national levels hold many shows each year.
-On any given weekend, one may be able to find a show in most regions of the United States and the United Kingdom.
 Although only purebred animals are shown, a pedigree is not required to enter a rabbit in an ARBA-sanctioned show but is required to register the rabbit with ARBA.
 A rabbit must be registered in order to receive a Grand Champion certificate.
 Children's clubs such as 4-H also include rabbit shows, usually in conjunction with county fairs.
 The ARBA holds an annual national convention which has as many as 25,000 animals competing from all over the world.
 The mega show moves to a different city each year.
 The ARBA also sponsors youth programs for families as well as underprivileged rural and inner city children to learn responsible care and breeding of domestic rabbits.